marcusoftnet/marcusoftnet.github.io/_posts/2025-01-16-htmx-todo-tutorial-III.md

 ```

 * With the help `hx-post`, `hx-target` and `hx-swap` we have told HTMx to post the form (it will automatically pick up all inputs in the form), and add the result to `#todo-list`
 * HTMx has a [rich event system](https://htmx.org/attributes/hx-on/) that we can hook into, using various `hx-on`-attributes.
 Here we using `hx-on::after-request` to get called after the request and reset the form.
-Yes, using some JavaScript, although we are using HTMx (the framework that promise that you shouldn't write any JavaScript ... sue me).
+Yes, using some JavaScript, although we are using HTMx (the library that promise that you shouldn't write any JavaScript ... sue me - [or watch this from the creator](https://gitnation.com/contents/make-js-enjoyable-again-with-htmx-2084)).

 Let's now build the backend that stores the todo in firestore and return a snippet of html to insert in `#todo-list`